hpi-swa-lab/squeak-graphics-opengl/GLFW/README.md

 	load.
 ```

+To see which dependencies will be installed or to find different load targets, look at the project's Metacello [baseline](./src/BaselineOfGLFW/BaselineOfGLFW.class.st).

 ## Usage
 All GLFW functions can be accessed through the library object referred to by the global variable `GLFW`.